thiagoritcher/tasker/README.md

 Simple file based task manager.

+## Installation

+Requires Babashka or Clojure

+Update the DIR directory inside task script

+Copy the task script to the PATH

 ## Why

 I needed a simple way to create files to be used as tasks descriptions and git commit messages.